Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Imposing Gaussian pre-activations

 This proves that $\psi_{Z_1}(x) = e^{-x^2/2}$.
 So, for all $j$ in $[1, n]$, $Z_j \sim \mathcal{N}(0, 1)$. \end{proof}

 As a result, we obtain the first constraint.

-\todo{ \begin{remark} The hypothesis of independent inputs $(X_j^l)_j$ truly holds only for the second layer. \footnote{The inputs of the first layer are deterministic.} But, overall, the hypothesis of independent $(X_j^l)_j$ is unrealistic.
-So, we propose in Appendix~\ref{app:indep_preact} an empirical study of this hypothesis, in order to identify in which cases the dependence between the inputs of one layer damages the Gaussianity of its outputted pre-activations. \end{remark}}
+\begin{remark} The hypothesis of independent inputs $(X_j^l)_j$ truly holds only for the second layer. \footnote{The inputs of the first layer are deterministic.} Although the hypothesis of independent $(X_j^l)_j$ is common (see Section \ref{sec:common-assumptions}), it is mostly unrealistic in practice.
+So, we propose in Appendix~\ref{app:indep_preact} an empirical study of this hypothesis, in order to identify in which cases the dependence between the inputs of one layer damages the Gaussianity of its outputted pre-activations. \end{remark}

 \paragraph{New formulation of the problem.} We have proven that, to ensure that $Z \sim \mathcal{N}(0, 1)$, it is sufficient to solve the following problem:

 In the following subsections, we build a family $\mathcal{P}$ of initialization distributions (Section~\ref{sec:solve:why_weibull}) such that, for any $\mathrm{P} \in \mathcal{P}$, there exists a function $\phi$ such that $(\mathrm{P}, \phi)$ is a solution to~\eqref{eqn:problem_main}.
 We decompose the remaining problem into two parts, by introducing an intermediary random variable $Y = \phi(X)$: \begin{itemize} \item for a distribution $\mathrm{P}$, deduce $\mathrm{Q}$ s.t.: $W \sim \mathrm{P}, Y \sim \mathrm{Q} \; \Rightarrow \; W Y =: G \sim \mathcal{N}(0, 1)$ (Section~\ref{sec:solve:product}); \item for a distribution $\mathrm{Q}$, find a function $\phi$ s.t.: $X \sim \mathcal{N}(0, 1) \; \Rightarrow \; Y = \phi(X) \sim \mathrm{Q}$ (Section~\ref{sec:solve:function}). \end{itemize}